-- Change Security Settings on a WiFi Network - Connect to the Zyxel Device's WiFi Network Using WPS - Set Up a Guest Network - Set Up Two Guest WiFi Networks on Different WiFi Bands - Configure the Channel and Bandwidth for Each WiFi Band
+- Change Security Settings on a WiFi Network - Connect to the Zyxel Device's WiFi Network Using WPS - Set Up a Guest Network - Set Up Two Guest WiFi Networks on Different WiFi Bands

-For Zyxel Devices that support MPro Mesh, you can use the app to configure your WiFi network.
-See Section 1.1 on page 20 for the app you can use to manage the Zyxel Devices.
+For Zyxel Devices that support MPro Mesh, you can use the MPro Mesh app or the Zyxel One app to configure your WiFi network.
+See Section 6.1 on page 151 for setting up your WiFi network with the Zyxel MPro Mesh app.
+See Section on page 206 for setting up your WiFi network with the Zyxel One app.